skyeLeforge/skyeLeforge/README.md

 ### Hi there 👋

   I'm a software developer.
-Over 2020 I learned a lot about front-end web development.Depending on when you are reading this, I am either about to start or am working a full time position at EZTurn as a software engineer.
+Over 2020 I learned a lot about front-end web development.
+On December 1st, I started as a developer at EZTurn.
 This github has some projects I did over my time as a student learnign to code, and should refelct my growth in knowledge as they become more recent.
 I hope you enjoy my projects!
 <!--
 **skyeLeforge/skyeLeforge** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.